Chocolate Chip Cookie Dough Ice Cream

 Chocolate chip cookie dough ice cream is made with a vanilla ice cream base and has Ben and Jerry’s cookie dough bites and mini chocolate chips mixed throughout.
 Making your own cookie dough ice cream at home is easy, creamy, and delicious!

 We love ice cream around here (and by that, I mean me especially!)
-Every summer I make raspberry ice cream, mango sorbet (and raspberry sorbet), and this delectable Oreo ice cream cake.
+Every summer I make raspberry ice cream, or mango sorbet.
 Ice cream is such a sweet treat that it’s perfect for hot and sunny weather but add in chocolate chip cookie dough and you have yourself a dessert perfect for couch snuggling and binge-watching movies.
+I also use my cookie dough ice cream in the frosting of these delicious Crumbl Cookie Dough Cookies!

 Why Make This Recipe